 **May be repeated for credit.

-Liberal Studies program: As outlined on appropriate Liberal Studies Check Sheet
+LIBERAL STUDIES PROGRAM: As outlined on the appropriate Liberal Studies Check Sheet

 * Indicates courses that also meet Liberal Studies requirements